About permissions and groups

 VSTS | TFS 2018 | TFS 2017 | TFS 2015 | TFS 2013

-Permissions may apply to a specific team project or objects within the team project, such as Git or TFVC repositories, branches, build definitions, area paths, and more.
+Permissions may apply to a specific team project or objects within the team project, such as Git or TFVC repositories, branches, build pipelines, area paths, and more.
 Or, they can apply to an entire VSTS account or TFS collection, or to a TFS instance.
 Each functional area uses groups to simplify management across the deployment.

 You manage security groups and permissions from the web portal administration context.
 Permissions are automatically set based on the group that you add users to, or based on the object, project, collection, or server level to which you add groups.

 Here's what you need to know about permission settings: